- Strong Customer Authentication

 SCA works with Customer Initiated Transactions (CIT) so when you use Chargents Payment Request Feature or Take Payments in Communities, the person entering the credit card will receive a pop-up asking them to authenticate in order to process the payment The SCA authentication is a process dictated by their issuing bank.
 For some banks, you will have to log in using your Username and Password, for others, the issuing bank may use a key generator to authenticate on your mobile device or computer.

-SCA currently works with the following Gateways.
-You will need to work with your Gateway to have SCA enabled on the gateway side.
+SCA currently works with the Adyen Gateway.
+You will need to work with your Adyen to have SCA enabled on the gateway side.

 - Adyen – Once enabled with Adyen, you won’t need to enable it within your Salesforce Gateway Record.
 SCA is built into the integration with Adyen and will detect EU merchants and EU Credit Cards automatically.